hcal/sprintlang/README.md

 ## Contributing

-We welcome contributions!
-Whether it's feedback on the language design, suggestions for features, or code for the upcoming Python program, all contributions are appreciated.
+I absolutely welcome your contributions!
+I'm excited to receive feedback on SprintLang's design, hear your feature suggestions, and even receive code for the upcoming Python program.
+Rest assured, this is a no judgment zone.
+Critism of the design and code is enouraged, but no critism of the contributors will be allowed!

+Feel free to ask any questions or make any suggestions you may have.
+If you have any fixes or code contributions those are welcome too!
+I just want to create something cool and useful.
+Your input and contributions will be received  with grace and appreciation for your willingness to be a part of this project.

 ## License